firebolt-db/godocs/docs/Guides/managing-your-organization/service-accounts.md

 <img src="../../assets/images/service_accounts_user.png" alt="The last step to obtain programmatic access is to create a user." width="500"/>

-Once you create the service account, it must be associated with a user.
+Service account must be associated with a user.
 Your organization may have multiple Firebolt accounts, each with its own set of resources, databases, and users.
 Each service account can only be linked to one user per Firebolt account, but it can be assigned to different users across multiple accounts.
 This setup allows the service account to work across multiple accounts, while ensuring it is linked to only one user per account.
 You can create a user using SQL scripts in the **Develop Space** or through the UI in the **Govern Space**.

+Note, if you create service account using UI we automatically create and associate user with the service account.

 ### Create a user using the UI